Who We Are

 After a short foray into the corporate world and eager to move back into vision and mission driven work, Jennifer joined Caring for Colorado in 2016 as a grants specialist.
 She enjoys working with grantees and prospective grantees, learning about their organizations and communities and helping them with the online portal.
 Jennifer appreciates the order the system offers and the opportunity to gather and sort data, run reports and solve systems and user problems.
 She also fills a communications role in the organization.

-As a mom of two teenagers and one “almost” teen, Jennifer hopes to help find ways to improve the mental health and lives of adolescents living in our state.
+As a mom of one young adult and two teenagers, Jennifer hopes to help find ways to improve the mental health and lives of adolescents living in our state.
 She enjoys spending time with her husband and kids, extended family and friends, reading, cooking, hiking, camping, and playing tennis.